literalplus/ipsiblings/README.md

 Note that you need to have `python3 python3-venv cmake` installed on the remote server if it is running Debian.

+Further, for Python-Bitcoinlib, we need the `libssl-dev` package.

 ## Why we need root access
 It is desirable for the measuring platform not to run as root user.